 Give your time, get so much more

-If you want to deepen your connection to Duke, its students and alumni, there’s no better way than by sharing your time and talent with the university.
-Our volunteers are ambassadors, organizers, energizers and mentors.
+Deepen your connection with Duke by sharing your time and talent with the university.
+Duke Alumni Association volunteers are ambassadors, organizers, energizers and mentors.
 They uphold Duke traditions and make the power of the alumni network come alive for the whole community.
-These are just a few of the ways you can make a difference for Duke – and yourself.
+Read below to learn more about our various volunteer programs and how to stay Forever Duke.

-Volunteers drive the activity of Duke Alumni chapters around the world.
+Alumni volunteers drive the activity of Duke Alumni regional groups around the world.
 You can help mobilize alumni in your area by planning programs, hosting and organizing events or even just suggesting ideas for ways to connect alumni in your community.

 Current volunteers: See our Volunteer Resources page for tips on successful alumni events and programs